CodeOnYT/MusicPlayer/README.md

 # MusicPlayer

-An Full Fledge Music Player which can play music skip and redirect you to the Music Video You created.
+A Full Fledge Music Player .which can play music skip and redirect you to the Music Video You created.
+Live Preview at the Below Website. : https://www.bluetext.in/p/ibemusicstudio.html

 This is an Single Page version for the Music Player created from the Git Repo : https://github.com/CodeOnYT/mini-player